About this work

 I was born in France and grew up straddling the US and France.
 I studied history and writing as an undergrad at Northwestern University (’86), then did an MFA in sculpture at the School of the Art Institute of Chicago (’90) where I remained for many years, making and showing mostly installation work.
 When I moved to the bay area in 1994 as a newlywed, I abandoned art practice altogether to work as a graphic designer.
 I enjoyed visual problem solving for non-profit organizations (in print and the nascent internet,) and I wore many hats, including illustration, photography and paper-engineering.
 World Upside Down pop-up cards and mechanical toys came out of a prolonged residency in Mexico City and were a way to combine various creative strands, while also creating a portable livelihood as I moved around a lot, living in New Orleans, Los Angeles, Pittsburgh and Boston.

 Moving to Philadelphia and discovering clay made me want to make sculpture again.
 I feel very lucky to live near the Fleisher Art Memorial and the new Clay Studio where I studied with Daniel Teran, Nate Willever and Hiroe Hanazono.
 I’ve been a member of both open studios and recently joined the Associate Artist program at the Clay Studio.

 Please think of this site as a dig.
 If anything, I hope you will find the work humorous.

 If you’d like to get in touch, here’s a preferred email: contact (at) worldupsidedown (dot) com

-You can also reach me via social media under my name, though I don’t check it that often.
+You can also find me on social media under my name.